matthewmueller/cjs/Readme.md

 2. Use `cjs.ParseExports` to parse out all the CommonJS exports (e.g. `Children`, `version`, etc.)

-   This is heavily influenced by the work done by [@guybedford] on [cjs-module-lexer](https://github.com/nodejs/cjs-module-lexer).
+   This is heavily influenced by the work done in [cjs-module-lexer](https://github.com/nodejs/cjs-module-lexer) by [@guybedford](https://github.com/guybedford).

 3. Create a virtual ES6 module entrypoint and rebuild with ESBuild, something like: